dariopalminio/daro-shop-back/README.md

 ## Architecture

-Main concepts for this architecture Hexa3L are around codebase scalability.
+Main concepts for this architecture Hexa3L are around codebase scalability using Arquitectura hexagonal and DDD.
 The goal is to provide a clean architecture while flexible for implementing and growing functionalities into the codebase.

 ![Hexa3](doc/architecture/hexa3-clean-architecture.png)